SoftwAIre/charity_recommender/README.md

 # charity_recommender

 ## Business Objective:
-Pair donors to the classroom requests that will most motivate them to make an additional gift.
+Pair donors to classroom requests that will most motivate them to make an additional gift.
 Donors must have donated at least once.

 Context:
 To date, three million people and partners have funded 1.1 million DonorsChoose.org projects.
 Teachers spend more than a billion dollars of their own money on classroom materials.